 Frequently Asked Questions

-You should consult a licensed mental health professional who can help with the right form of treatment for your symptoms.
+A primary care physician has to be consulted initially followed by a licensed mental health professional who can help with the right form of treatment for your symptoms.